nicolai86/traq/README.md

 # echo the content of the file from the given date to stdout.
 If the file does not exist, nothing is echoed.
 $ traq -d 2012-07-30

-# echo the content of all files from the calendar week 31 to stdout.
-If the week does not contain files, nothing is echoed.
-$ traq -w 31

 # echo the content of all files in february of the current year
 $ traq -m 2